AmandioCordeiro/FREE-DC-DC-12-48-311/README.md

 #Support

-If you find this work useful, please consider some help, check out Patreon for more information
+If you find this work useful, please consider some support, check out Patreon for more information

 https://patreon.com/AMRC